 One of Spain's smallest D.O.

-As the region’s fame grew so did its vineyards and by the 18th century, there were many more vines along the Mediterranean coast than there are today.
-Trade with the Americas in the 1700s brought great prosperity to the Catalan wine trade, although the advent of the Phylloxera louse during the end of the 19th century devastated many of the vineyards.
+As the region’s fame grew, so did its vineyards, and by the 18th century, there were many more vines along the Mediterranean coast than there are today.
+Trade with the Americas in the 1700s brought great prosperity to the Catalan wine trade.
+However, the advent of the Phylloxera louse during the end of the 19th century devastated many of the vineyards.
 In the 20th century, Alella became famous for producing Spain’s sparkling Cava, which is today primarily made in the much larger Penedès zone south of Barcelona.
 It was awarded D.O protection in 1953.
 Although Alella’s vineyards continued to shrink as urban development encroached on the land, the 1980s heralded significant improvements in the winemaking methods as much needed investment was used to modernize equipment and standards.
-Today, a visitor to the region will encounter several, quality focused wineries, whose passionate owners are constantly striving to raise the profile of their often excellent wines.
+Today, a visitor to the region will encounter several, quality-focused wineries, whose passionate owners are continually striving to raise the profile of their often excellent wines.

 Alella, which takes its name from a small town in the Maresme region about half an hour up the coast from Barcelona, is a tiny yet important sub-region in the Catalan landscape.
 The vineyards are located along the coastline but also run into the foothills of the Sierra de Parpes range.
 The best terroir is to be found in the higher altitude sites on the Parpes slopes, which enjoy a more continental climate sheltered from the sea breezes.
 Wines of real concentration, balance, and structure are increasingly being produced from these superior sites.
 Conversely, the oldest vineyards that run along the coast tend to produce softer, less structured wines with lower acidity.
 The coastal vineyards are planted to dark soils, whereas the higher altitude areas, known as Valles, contain more limestone in the soil structure.
 The distinctive quality of the Alella terroir is the all-important topsoil, known as Saulo in Catalan.
 This sandy, granite-based soil retains heat and ensures that full ripeness is rarely a problem for Alella’s wines!

-The most important white grape varieties in Alella are undoubtedly Xarel.lo (known as Pansa Blanc in Alella) and Chardonnay, whilst the reds are predominately blends of Merlot, Garnacha, and Tempranillo, known locally as Ull de Llebre.
+The most important white grape varieties in Alella are undoubtedly Xarel.lo (known as Pansa Blanc in Alella) and Chardonnay, while the reds are predominately blends of Merlot, Garnacha, and Tempranillo, known locally as Ull de Llebre.
 Small amounts of Macabeo, Malvasia, Sauvignon Blanc, Syrah, Cabernet Sauvignon, and Pinot Noir are also found across the region.
-A real and incredible value highlight from Alella is the classic white blends and more modern varietal wines, offering a light, fresh aroma, ripe fruit flavors and real class for a brilliant price.
-The reds vary from the light and every day to the thoroughly modern, barrel aged and powerful, as local outfits continue to refine their winemaking style.
-Much credit for raising awareness of the Alella region must go to the family-owned winery Alta Alella, whose passionate owners have done much to promote Alella to a wider audience.
+A real and incredible value highlight from Alella is the classic white blends and more modern varietal wines, offering a light, fresh aroma, ripe fruit flavors, and real class for a brilliant price.
+The reds vary from the light and every day to the thoroughly modern, barrel-aged, and powerful, as local outfits continue to refine their winemaking style.
+Much credit for raising awareness of the Alella region must go to the family-owned winery Alta Alella.
+Their passionate owners have done much to promote Alella to a wider audience.

 Alta Alella was founded by the enologist Josep Maria Pujol-Busquets and his wife Cristina Guillén, who purchased an estate in the beautiful Serralada de Marina Natural Park.
-The family planted their first vines in 1991 and the first vintage was release in 2001 to great acclaim.
+The family planted their first vines in 1991, and the first vintage was released in 2001 to great acclaim.
 This 17-hectare estate today is fully certified as organic and produces a fantastic range of reds, whites, and cavas, which easily rival the best of their neighbors further south.
-In fact, Alta Alella represents everything that is attractive and positive about the Alella region: a dynamic and forward-thinking approach, combined with an age-old tradition of respecting the natural environment which gives rise to such vibrant, fruit driven and exceptional value wines!
+Alta Alella represents everything attractive and positive about the Alella region: a dynamic and forward-thinking approach, combined with an age-old tradition of respecting the natural environment, which gives rise to such vibrant, fruit-driven and exceptional value wines!